uniQIndividual/zstd-jsonl-filter/README.md

 \
 \
-To be clear: zstd-jsonl-filter is mainly useful if
+# Is zstd-jsonl-filter the right tool for you?

-- you have multiple zstd archives
+- You have multiple zstd archives which must be can be interpretable line-by-line\
-- they each contain a file that can be interpreted line-by-line\
+(any newline separated file should work, although I mainly use it for JSON Lines)
-(any newline separated file should work, although I only tested JSON Lines)
+- The uncompressed data is infeasible to store in ram or on disk
-- the uncompressed data is infeasible to store in ram or on disk
+- You want to process data faster than you could read it from your source

 <br>
 <p align="center">